goblinhero/tofticles-blog/content/2023/To-rest-or-not-to-rest.md

-title = 'To REST or Not to REST' date = 2023-11-23T10:07:39+01:00 draft = false summary = 'And people don't understand how wars start...'
+title = 'To REST or Not to REST' date = 2023-11-23T10:07:39+01:00 draft = false summary = 'And people do not understand how wars start...'
 +++

 First rule of Representational State Transfer - noone agrees what it -is- - everyone has their own definition and opinions.
 One of the problem areas concern how to use uri's: